CTimeris/FACLK/README.md

-The all codes and four public datasets of the paper "Feature-decorrelation Adaptive Contrastive Learning for Knowledge-aware Recommendation".
+The codes of the paper "Feature-decorrelation Adaptive Contrastive Learning for Knowledge-aware Recommendation".